 Another obituary was more tempered in its praise.
-It appeared in the New York Tribune, run by the very partisan Horace Greeley, who frequently stood on the opposite side of the political fence from Woodbury.
-In fact, one can perceive the seeds of some later criticism of Justice Woodbury:
+It appeared in the New York Tribune, run by the very partisan Horace Greeley, who frequently stood on the opposite side of the political fence from Woodbury.62 In fact, one can perceive the seeds of some later criticism of Justice Woodbury:

-Although greatly differing from him on vital points of national politics, we can not fail to recognize the energy of mind and steadfastness of character which gave him a high place in the counsels of the party to which he was attached, and which will cause his name to be remembered in the political history of our country . . . .
-Without possessing the highest order of intellect, Judge Woodbury had a large share of native shrewdness and unfailing quickness of political forecast, a very retentive memory, and a more than common power of logical reasoning . . . .
-His style of writing was turgid and obscure, doing little justice to his acknowledged clearness of intellect.
+Although greatly differing from him on vital points of national politics, we can not fail to recognize the energy of mind and steadfastness of character which gave him a high place in the counsels of the party to which he was attached, and which will cause his name to be remembered in the political history of our country Without possessing the highest order of intellect, Judge Woodbury had a large share of native shrewdness and unfailing quickness of political forecast, a very retentive memory, and a more than common power of logical reasoning His style of writing was turgid and obscure, doing little justice to his acknowledged clearness of intellect.
 (Emphasis added).
+63

 It is interesting to note the explicit criticism of Justice Woodbury's writing style, which seems to be the main comment about Woodbury in many of today's accounts (see text below).
 It is also significant that the Tribune, as a leading abolitionist newspaper, acknowledged its political differences with Woodbury.
-It would appear that Woodbury's positivist jurisprudence, as applied to the slavery issues of his time, was a significant, if not always explicit, factor in the decline of his reputation over the years.
+64 It would appear that Woodbury's positivist jurisprudence, as applied to the slavery issues of his time, was a significant, if not always explicit, factor in the decline of his reputation over the years.

 Reflective histories of Justice Woodbury's tenure on the Court, years after his death, indicate a renewed respect for his judicial contribution.
 In 1894, Charles Bell published his invaluable reference work The Bench and The Bar of New Hampshire.
-The sketch of Woodbury shows that he was still held in high esteem.
+65 The sketch of Woodbury shows that he was still held in high esteem.
 Most significantly, Bell wrote, "The mental characteristics of Judge Woodbury fitted him peculiarly to administer the law."

-His calmness and poise, never stirred by feeling or bias; his even-tempered patience and desire to do exact justice; his thoroughness, and determination to go to the bottom of the case before him, - these were qualities not only to make him a model judge, but also, which is perhaps next in importance, to be recognized as such by the community, and gave him his firm hold upon their confidence.
+His calmness and poise, never stirred by feeling or bias; his even-tempered patience and desire to do exact justice; his thoroughness, and determination to go to the bottom of the case before him, - these were qualities not only to make him a model judge, but also, which is perhaps next in importance, to be recognized as such by the community, and gave him his firm hold upon their confidence.66

-Charles Warren, who in his 1922 classic The Supreme Court in United States History evidenced high regard for Woodbury as a judge, quoted earlier laudatory descriptions, and only displayed reservations about his writing style.
+Charles Warren, who in his 1922 classic The Supreme Court in United States History evidenced high regard for Woodbury as a judge, quoted earlier laudatory descriptions, 67 and only displayed reservations about his writing style.
 For example, Warren quoted a roughly contemporary source published shortly after Woodbury's death:

 He [Woodbury] has great talent for research, and his opinions are crowded with its results.
 As a reasoner, he is cogent and accurate but not concise . . .
-His decisions would be the better for pruning and thinning, but the growth is deeprooted and vigorous.
+His decisions would be the better for pruning and thinning, but the growth is deeprooted and vigorous.68

 Furthermore, Warren accurately gave Woodbury credit for first developing the Commerce Clause "Cooley Doctrine," discussed above: "The doctrine, so laid down [by Justice Curtis] for the control of commerce was really the adoption of a rule first stated by a strong Democrat, Judge Woodbury, in the Passenger Cases."
+69 adds, in his own words, that Woodbury's "... judicial opinions were often enormously long."
+Swisher does at least hint at Woodbury's influence in the seminal Cooley case by stating "... on the subject of the commerce power Justice Curtis' position resembled that of Justice Woodbury as expressed in the License Cases..."